Bucknell-ECE/PortalBox-ManagementPortal/README.md

 ## Roadmap

-- modernize code
-    - move to strong typing in PHP
-    - extract business logic in the `public/api` scripts into a business layer that has good unit test coverage
 - work with OAUTH providers other than Google
 - add a way to set a logo other than editing index.html
-- add visualizations of usage data
-- automate Integration testing with Bruno
 - document coding standards for PHP (PSR-12 except with cuddled braces and tab indents) and Javascript (ESlint baseline except with tab indents)